 offer competitive pay and benefits

-First and foremost, you need to ensure the basics of your remuneration packages are up to standard, in the context of what your ideal candidates expect and what your competitors are offering.
-There are many factors that come together to determine the attractiveness of a job and whether or not people want to work for you, but it's safe to say that competitive pay and benefits will always be a key consideration.
+First and foremost, you need to ensure the basics of your remuneration packages are up to standard in the context of what your ideal candidates expect and what your competitors are offering.
+There are many factors that come together to determine the attractiveness of a job and whether people want to work for you, but it's safe to say that competitive pay and benefits will always be a key consideration.

-provide job security
+provide job security for automotive talent

 support skills development